mengqinqqq/pepita/README.md

 - Of the same format as the microscopy images
 - Having the same resolution as the microscopy images
 - Single channel
-- Areas to exclude are black (0); areas where signal should be processed are white (255)
+- Areas to exclude are black (pixel value is 0); areas where signal should be processed are white (pixel value is 255)

 The provided ImageJ scripts can be used to produce these images more easily (see below).